Mylliah/holbertonschool-shell/README.md

 	I wrote a script to move a file from distant directory to an other distant directory.

 ###---- Task 8 :

 	I wrote a script to delete a file from distant directory.

+###---- Taske 9 :

+	I wrote a script to delete a directory from distant directory.

+###---- Task 10 :

+	I wrote a script to change the working directory to the previous.